Pestov identities and X-ray tomography on manifolds of low regularity: Introduction

 \begin{remark} In definition~\ref{def:simple-b} the assumption that~$M$ is the closed unit ball is not restrictive --- any simple $C^\infty$ Riemannian manifold is diffeomorphic to a closed ball in a Euclidean space.
 In the absence of conjugate points the exponential map~$\exp_x$, related to an interior point $x \in\sisus(M)$, maps its maximal domain~$D_x$ diffeomorphically to~$M$ and~$D_x$ is itself diffeomorphic to the closed unit ball in~$\R^n$ (see~\cite{PSUGIPETD}).
 We use global coordinates on a simple~$C^{1,1}$ Riemannian manifold and we have decided to include their existence in the definition. \end{remark}

 \begin{remark} If one is to define a rough simple manifold as the limit of smooth simple manifolds, the simplicity needs to be quantified.
-As the example of a hemisphere as the limit of expanding polar caps shows, the smooth limit of smooth simple manifolds can be a smooth but non-simple manifold.
-The limit procedure can introduce conjugate points and failure of strict convexity on the boundary.
+The example of a hemisphere as the limit of expanding polar caps shows that the smooth limit of smooth simple manifolds can be a smooth but non-simple manifold.\NTR{Recast this sentence for clarity.} The limit procedure can introduce conjugate points and failure of strict convexity on the boundary.
 An example of quantified simplicity can be found in~\cite{HILSSRSRMUIS}, but we do not take this limit route in our definition here. \end{remark}